vicioms/gps_aftershocks_ml/README.md

 ### Catalog
 The catalog employed can be found in the zip file 'custom_catalog.csv.zip' and it is divided into 'sequences' (seq_id).
+This 'custom_catalog' has been obtained from the JMA one [https://www.data.jma.go.jp/svd/eqev/data/bulletin](here).

 ### Dataset
 The main files for creating a dataset are: